AtillaYasar/QA-Chatbot/readme.md

 It is runnable in its current form, though you do need secrets.py with an openai and novelai key.
-(I should that to only require a key the moment you actually want to use an API)
+(I should change that to only require a key the moment you actually want to use an API)

 # the basic idea
 ```python